bahorn/bahorn.github.io/input/index.md

 ### Goose V Velociraptors (AstonHack 2017 Winner)

-I wrote a game for the <a href="https://en.wikipedia.org/wiki/Vectrex">Vectrex</a>
+I wrote a dinosaur themed game for the <a href="https://en.wikipedia.org/wiki/Vectrex">Vectrex</a>.
-in Assembly for the Motorola 6809.
+Written in Assembly for the 6809 microprocessor.

-I was the overall winner of this Hackathon.
+The project was the overall winner of this Hackathon.

 * <a href="https://devpost.com/software/goose-v-velociraptors">Devpost</a>
 * <a href="https://github.com/bahorn/AstonHack2017">Github</a>
+* <a href="https://www.element14.com/community/docs/DOC-88127/l/astonhack-2017-24h-hackathon-roundup">Mentioned here</a>

 ### Hand Gestures support for Chrome (BrumHack 6.0)

-Me and C Parker wrote a Chrome addon to allow Google Chrome to be controlled with Hand Gestures.
+Me and <a href="https://parker57.github.io/">C Parker</a> wrote a Chrome addon to allow Google Chrome to be controlled with Hand Gestures.

 * <a href="https://github.com/bahorn/Brumhack60">Github</a>

-### Investigation updates for Victims of Crimes.
-(Hack The Police 2017)
+### Investigation updates for victims of crimes (Hack The Police 2017)

 I worked with <a href="http://www.william-iehl.com/">W Iehl</a> to implement a prototype of a system to help provide victims of crimes updates on the